geany/geany-plugins/geanygendoc/docs/manual.rst

   A regular expression used to extract arguments from a function-style argument list (functions, methods, macros, etc.).
 This regular expression should match one argument at a time and capture only the argument's name.
-  This setting is a little odd but currently needed to extract argument list from function definitions.
+  This setting is a little odd but currently required to extract argument list from function declarations.

 ``global_environment`` (string)
   A description of a CTPL_ environment to add when parsing rule_'s templates.